52 Weird and Unique Things To Do In Tokyo

 Check out my full list of coolest hotels in Tokyo here

 Sumo wrestling may seem like a very weird sport to those not familiar with Japanese culture.
-Watching either a sumo wrestling tournament or observing a sumo wrestling practice session, is a weird thing to do in Tokyo that is uniquely Japanese.
+Watching either a sumo wrestling tournament, observing a sumo wrestling practice session, or even trying sumo wrestling for yourself, is a weird thing to do in Tokyo that is uniquely Japanese.

 How to see the grand sumo tournament in Tokyo, Japan.
 Watch sumo wrestling at the Ryogoku Kokugikan.
 How to buy tickets for sumo wrestling matches in Tokyo